LiMinggang/madedit-mod/README.txt

 Mod v0.3.5
 New: MadMacro local script list on Toolbar
-New: Open/edit Saved MadMacro script
+New: Open/edit saved MadMacro script
 New: Build time shown on About Dialog
 New: Copy the first word instead of the whole selection for search/replace/spell check Update translation